Brentford branch line: Passenger service

 When the passenger service commenced, trains ran between the dedicated platform at Southall and a station on what is now the A315 London Road in Brentford, with no intermediate stops.
-A second station was built at the dock for excursions connecting with the ferry across the Thames to Kew Gardens, but there is no record of this station ever being used.
+A second station was built at the dock for excursions connecting with the ferry across the Thames to Kew Gardens, but there is no record of it ever being used.